frzip09/absolute-time/README.md

 **Q: Doesn't GitHub show absolute time sometimes?**
 A: Inconsistently.
 And usually not when you're scanning a list of commits or comments.

+**Q: Does this work in Firefox now?**
+A: Yes!
+The extension now works in both Chrome and Firefox using a unified codebase.

 **Q: Mobile support?**
 A: Chrome extensions don’t work on mobile.
 Complain to your browser vendor.